What is a Weak Base?

 Is sodium hydroxide a weak base?
 Why or why not?

 Sodium hydroxide, a chemical compound with the formula NaOH, is known to be a strong base.
 This is because sodium hydroxide undergoes almost complete ionization when it is dissolved in water.
 Weak bases are the basic substances that do not completely ionize in water.
 An example of a weak base is ammonia.
 When NH3 is dissolved in water, a part of it dissociates into ammonium cation and hydroxide anions by interacting with the water molecules.
-However, some of the ammonia remains unionized in the solution.
+However, some ammonia remains unionized in the solution.

 List 3 examples of weak bases